franke-hub/SDL/doc/cpp/REFERENCE.md

 - Fileman.h: Provides file handling utility functions.
 - Hardware.h: Mechanisms for reading the link pointer, stack pointer, and timestamp counter.
-- http Subdirectory containing HTTP Client/Server objects.
+- http Subdirectory containing HTTP Client/Server includes.
 (This is a work in progress, and currently only supports HTTP/1.)
 - ifmacro.h: Provides a set of compilation controls.
 (deprecated.
-To be removed.
-Use ~/src/cpp/inc/com/ifmacro.h instead.)
+To be removed.)
+If really wanted, use ~/src/cpp/inc/com/ifmacro.h instead.
 - Interval.h: Provides an interval timer.
 - Latch.h: Provides (lockable) spin latches, which can sometimes be more useful than a mutex.
 There is also a latch type that can be accessed either